Dirichlet Process Parsimonious Mixtures for clustering: Introduction

 However, these standard finite mixture models, including the non-Bayesian and the Bayesian ones, are parametric and may not be well adapted in the case of unknown and complex data structure.
-Recently, the Bayesian-non parametric (BNP) formulation of mixture models, that goes back to \cite{DP_ferguson73} and \cite{Antoniak74-DPM}, has took much attention as a nonparametric alternative for fomulating mixtures.
-The BNP methods \citep{bayesian_choice, bayes_non_param_princ_practic2010} have indeed recently become popular due to their flexible modeling capabilities and advances in inference techniques, in particular for mixture models, by using namely MCMC sampling techniques \citep{Neal2000MCMC-DPM, Rasmussen2000} or variational inference ones \citep{variational_dpm_blei_jordan2006}.
-BNP methods for clustering \citep{bayesian_choice, bayes_non_param_princ_practic2010}, including Dirichlet Process Mixtures (DPM) and Chinese Restaurant Process (CRP) mixtures \citep{DP_ferguson73, Antoniak74-DPM, pitman95, Wood2008, gersman_blei_tutoBNP_2012} represented as Infinite Gaussian Mixture Models (IGMM) \cite{Rasmussen2000}, provide a principled way to overcome the issues in standard model-based clustering and classical Bayesian mixtures for clustering.
-BNP mixtures for clustering are fully Bayesian approaches that offer a principled alternative to jointly infer the number of mixture components (i.e clusters) and the mixture parameters, from the data.
+Recently, the Bayesian-non parametric (BNP) formulation of mixture models, that goes back to \cite{DP-Ferguson73} and \cite{Antoniak74-DPM}, have took much attention as a nonparametric alternative for formulating mixtures.
+The BNP methods \citep{RobertBayesianChoiceBook2007, bayes-non-param-princ-practic2010} have indeed recently become popular due to their flexible modeling capabilities and advances in inference techniques, in particular for mixture models, by using namely MCMC sampling techniques \citep{Neal2000MCMC-DPM, Rasmussen2000} or variational inference ones \citep{variational-dpm-blei-jordan2006}.
+BNP methods for clustering, including Dirichlet Process Mixtures (DPM) and Chinese Restaurant Process (CRP) mixtures \citep{DP-Ferguson73, Antoniak74-DPM, pitman95, Wood2008, Gershman-Blei-tutoBNP-2012} which can be represented as infinite Gaussian mixture models as in \cite{Rasmussen2000}, provide a principled way to overcome the issues in standard model-based clustering and classical Bayesian mixtures for clustering.
+They are fully Bayesian approaches that offer a principled alternative to jointly infer the number of mixture components (i.e clusters) and the mixture parameters, from the data.
 By using general processes as priors, they allow to avoid the problem of singularities and degeneracies of the MLE, and to simultaneously infer the optimal number of clusters from the data, in a one-fold scheme, rather than in a two-fold approach as in standard model-based clustering.
 They also avoid assuming restricted functional forms and thus allow the complexity and accuracy of the inferred models to grow as more data is observed.
 They also represent a good alternative to the difficult problem of model selection in parametric mixture models.
+Note that the term non-parametric does not mean that there are no parameters, it rather means that one would have more and more parameters, as more data are observed.